jimdavis1/BDBV/README.md

 /Alignments (fasta-formatted amino acid alignments for glycoproteins generated with mafft)

-/NWK_Trees (Newick-formatted tree files genereated using FastTree)
+/NWK_Trees (Newick-formatted tree files generated using FastTree)

 /HTML_Trees (html trees rendered from the Newick files (see below))